limivann/app-performance-predictor/README.md

 ## Problem statement

 1. Machine learning main goal: predict rating of the app using features.
-2. Which genre of apps has the highest rating
+2. Which genre of apps has the highest rating?
-3. Which country makes the best apps
+3. Which country makes the best apps?
-4. Does content rating, price(free / paid), ad supported apps has impact on the rating
+4. Does content rating, price(free / paid), ad supported apps has impact on the rating?
-5. Does size of the app affect total installs? (some ppl dont like to install large apps)
+5. Does size of the app affect total installs? (some people don't like to install large apps)
-6. Which type of games is the most successful
+6. Which type of games is the most successful?
-7. Best developers and their top categories
+7. Best developers and their top categories.
-8. Developers that made the most apps
+8. Developers that made the most apps.
-9. FAANG, which company made the best apps
+9. FAANG, which company made the best apps?
-10.
+10. How to get "High" Rating on Play Store?

 ## Data preparation and cleaning